The heart’s constant project is to hold hopelessness and hope together.

 This knowledge buzzes around my brain like a fruit fly on steroids when we pull into the Boone Hall Plantation driveway.
 After we buy our $28 admission tickets, the first sign we see is a silhouette of a handgun with a red circle and slash, “No Concealable Weapons Allowed.”
 As someone from liberal Berkeley, California, that already puts me on high alert.

 As we head down the wide dirt driveway, surrounded on each side by 280-year-old majestic oak trees oozing Spanish moss, I see another shocking site.
 A White couple, the young woman with long curled and dyed blonde hair, wearing a sleeveless, mid-thigh, lace trimmed, white dress, the young man with light brown hair in a blue button-down shirt and khakis, having their wedding announcement photos taken.
 They both wear oblivious grins as we drive past them.
-I later learn there is a one-and-a-half-year waiting list for weddings at the plantation.
+I learn later there is a one-and-a-half-year waiting list for weddings at the plantation.
 A system of education has evolved to erase history and turn plantations into wedding destinations.

 Next is a tractor-pulled, open-air wagon Nature and Farm tour.
 As we drive through the cotton fields and into the surrounding forest, I imagine people running through those trees in terror, chased by barking dogs, or forced to dig trenches and plant crops in the southern heat.
 As the plantation is still an active farm, there are fields of corn, strawberries, grape vines, and other fruits and vegetables.
 There are family-friendly special events like the Lowcountry Oyster Festival and educational school tours year-round.